 Seven Basic General Industry Safety Rules Toolbox Talk

 2. Use the proper tool for the job.
-Avoid the first impulse to use whatever tool is around you to get a work task done.
-Using the wrong tool for the job can result in an injury or damage to the tool which can lead to an injury down the road.
+Avoid the first impulse to use whatever tool (or object) is around you to get a work task done.
+Using the wrong tool for the job can result in an injury or damage to the tool which can lead to an injury in the future.

 4. Never work on live equipment.
-Working on energized equipment is an unsafe act that leads to many serious injuries and fatalities every single year.
-Always follow proper lock out tag out procedures prior to performing any maintenance or repair work on equipment.
+Working on energized equipment is an unsafe act that can result in serious injuries or fatalities.
+Always follow proper lock out/tag out procedures prior to performing any maintenance or repair work on equipment.

 7. Stop work when needed to address hazards.
 Always stop work to take the time to get hazards addressed to make it safe to continue the task.
 Whether you need to involve other personnel such as a supervisor or you need to take time to get the right tool for the job, always take the time to do so.

-Discussion point: What are other basic safety rules that need followed here at our worksite?
+- What are other basic safety rules that need to be followed here at our worksite?